-We will clean the area around the fistula formation with antiseptic solution and we then inject a local anaesthetic.
-The radiologist will use the x-ray equipment to guide a fine plastic tube (catheter) into the artery or vein using a needle and guide wire.
+We will clean the area over the groin or neck with antiseptic solution and then inject a local anaesthetic.

+The radiologist will use the x-ray equipment to guide a fine plastic tube (catheter) into the vein using a needle and guide wire.

 When the catheter is in the correct place, the radiologist will monitor the progress by injecting x-ray dye, called contrast medium, through the catheter.
-Once the radiologist is satisfied that the x-rays have shown all the information required, they will remove the catheter and we will apply pressure over the puncture site for 10 minutes to prevent any bleeding.
+The radiologist will insert the filter and further screening will confirm the position.
+We remove the catheter and will apply pressure to the puncture site to prevent any bleeding.